Cyclic Coordinate Dual Averaging with Extrapolation: Introduction

-Coordinate methods are classified according to the order in which (blocks of) coordinates are selected and updated~\citep{shi2016primer}, generally falling into of the three main categories: (i) greedy, or Gauss-Southwell, methods, which greedily select coordinates that lead to the largest progress (e.g., coordinates with the largest magnitude of the gradient, which maximize progress in function value for descent-type methods), (ii) randomized methods, which select (blocks of) coordinates according to some probability distribution over the coordinate blocks, and (iii) cyclic methods, which update (blocks of) coordinates in a cyclic order.
-Although greedy methods can be quite effective, they are generally limited by the greedy selection criterion, which (except in some very specialized instances; see, e.g.,~\citet{nutini2015coordinate}) requires reading full first-order information, in each iteration.
-Thus, more attention in the literature has been given to randomized and cyclic methods.
+{Block} {c}oordinate methods are classified according to the order in which (blocks of) coordinates are selected and updated~\cite{shi2016primer}, generally falling into the three main categories: (i) greedy, or Gauss-Southwell, methods, which greedily select coordinates that lead to the largest progress (e.g., coordinates with the largest magnitude of the gradient, which maximizes progress in function value for descent-type methods), (ii) randomized methods, which select (blocks of) coordinates according to some probability distribution over the coordinate blocks, and (iii) cyclic methods, which update (blocks of) coordinates in a cyclic order.
+Although greedy methods can be quite effective, they are generally limited by the greedy selection criterion, which (except in some very specialized settings; see, e.g.,~\cite{nutini2015coordinate}) requires reading full first-order information, in each iteration.
+Thus, more attention has been given to randomized and cyclic methods.